ShaunCurtis/Blazr.Demo.Authorization/readme.md

 ## Authentication and Ownership

-Before we start we need a simple authenticator to let us switch identities, and a field in each weather forecast to identify the owner.
+We need a simple authenticator to let us switch identities, and a field in each weather forecast to identify the owner.
 You can see the details in the Appendix of this article.
+A quick point on nomenclature: I use the term `Identity` rather than `user`.

 The image below illustrates what we'll achieve.